Skip to Main Content

 • Volume (if applicable)

-• Author (large & small cap font) (see R. 15(b) for more than 2 authors and R. 15(c) for institutional authors)
+• Author (small cap font) (see R. 15(b) for more than 3 authors (this is a change from previous Bluebook editions) and R. 15(c) for institutional authors)

 • Title (large & small cap font)